littlstar/littlstar.github.io/content-guide.md

 #### Visibility

+Content uploaded to Littlstar is subject to a binary determination of visibility.
+If you are a Verified Creator your content can be marked as either visible or hidden.
+The default setting is for Verified Creator uploads to be visible.
+If your account has not yet been verified you can still upload your content, however it will only be visible to you on your channel when you are logged in.
+At any time a Verified Creator can change their content from visible to hidden an visa-versa.

-If for whatever reason you are not ready for your content to be publicly consumed, you can mark it as hidden.
-This will prevent your video or photo from being visible to any other user and removes it from search results.
-They will only be visible to you when you are [logged in](https://littlstar.com/login).
-We are in the process of improving this functionality to provide more fine-grained control over when and where your content can be viewed.
+We are in the process of improving this functionality to provide even more fine-grained control over when and where your content can be viewed.

 #### Downloads